Oklahoma Foot and Ankle Institute

 Just because bunions are one of the most common foot deformities doesn’t mean you have to get used to the lingering pain and discomfort.
-At Oklahoma Foot and Ankle Institute in Oklahoma City and Del City you can get comprehensive bunion care and even minimally invasive bunion surgery if needed.
+At Oklahoma Foot and Ankle Institute in Del City you can get comprehensive bunion care and even minimally invasive bunion surgery if needed.
 Book your bunion evaluation online or call your nearest clinic directly to schedule a visit.

 A bunion is a deformity that occurs in your big toe joint — a similar issue, a bunionette, develops in your baby toe.
 This deformity is known for causing a visibly bony bump at the base of your big toe that stems from your big toe leaning in toward your smaller toes, instead of lying flat and straight.